stolidity/prepush-hook/README.md

 An npm installable git pre-push hook used to run npm scripts on pre-push.
 Thanks to [nlf] and [marapper] for their work on [precommit-hook] and [prepush-hook]

+The main difference between this and prepush-hook is that it does not force you to install jshint.
+You can install your own linter, such as eslint, or no linter at all.
+Simply define whatever scripts you want in your package.json and add them to the `prepush` array, and they will run.
+It makes no assumptions about your stack and what tools you use.

 [nlf]:https://github.com/nlf
 [precommit-hook]:https://github.com/nlf/precommit-hook
 [marapper]:https://github.com/marapper